 https://themaharanidiaries.com/wp-content/uploads/2020/04/Introducing-Melbourne-Bridal-Henna-and-Makeup-Arti_254a05412ac7c283a3c0258c7bb4d33e.jpg400495Poonamhttps://themaharanidiaries.com/wp-content/uploads/2021/07/Maharani-Logo-Final-Trans-small.pngPoonam2020-04-28 05:04:122021-04-14 02:19:11Introducing Melbourne Bridal Henna and Makeup Artist Faadhilah Buksh of Fadziies Mehndi And Beauty

 Today’s modern Indian bride is stylish, sophisticated and knows what she wants on her wedding day.
-She is infusing more of her personality into her wedding events and I wanted to translate that across with beautiful rustic design elements in our first styled wedding shoot.
+She is infusing more of her personality into her wedding events and I wanted to translate that across with beautiful rustic romantic design elements in our first ever styled wedding shoot.

 Last week we launched part 1 of our Bollywood wedding song playlist and it was a resounding success!
 Pleased to inform you that we are now onto our second instalment which is our mehndi songs special.